zoccoler/napari-flim-phasor-plotter/README.md

 Create a conda environment:

-    mamba create -n napari-flim-phasor-env python=3.9
+    mamba create -n napari-flim-phasor-env python=3.9 napari pyqt git

 Activate the environment:

     mamba activate napari-flim-phasor-env

-Then install `napari` and `napari-clusturs-plotter` (plus git if on Windows):

-    mamba install -c conda-forge napari==0.4.17 napari-clusters-plotter git pyqt

-_Optional, but we **strongly** recommend having the `devbio-napari` plugin bundle also installed for post-processing.
-This can be done with:_

-    mamba install -c conda-forge devbio-napari

-Finally install `napari-flim-phasor-plotter` plugin with:
+Install `napari-flim-phasor-plotter` plugin with:

     pip install napari-flim-phasor-plotter

 Alternatively, clone this repository and install the latest plugin development version with:

     pip install git+https://github.com/zoccoler/napari-flim-phasor-plotter.git

+_Optional, but we **strongly** recommend having the `devbio-napari` plugin bundle also installed for post-processing.
+This can be done with:_

+    mamba install -c conda-forge devbio-napari=0.10.0 scikit-image=0.24.0

 ## Usage